mahou-anisphia/quasar/README.md

 However, this requires the dashboard to be "always on" and the server to be publicly reachable.

 **The Challenge:**
-I wanted to monitor my home Linux server using a **Vercel** dashboard.
+I wanted to monitor my home Linux server using a **Vercel** dashboard with zero cost, has high availability, and past data visualization to help me understand the crash.

-- **Constraint 1:** Vercel functions "sleep" and cannot run background cron jobs to ping my server.
+- **Constraint 1:** Vercel functions "sleep" and cannot run background cron jobs to ping my server (Vercel does have CRON, but it can't maintain a state, run Tailscale to actually ping my server).
 - **Constraint 2:** My server didn't have a static IP or open ports.

 **The Solution:**